msu-cmse-courses/VIP_website/_projects/1_project.md

 description: "Led by Dirk Colbry"
 img: assets/img/see_insight.jpg
 importance: 1

-author: "Dirk Colbry"
 ---

-#### SEE-Insight (Smart Exploration & Experimentation - Intelligent Navigation of Systems, Innovation and Generative High-Performance Tools)
+# Smart Exploration & Experimentation - Intelligent Navigation of Systems, Innovation and Generative High-Performance Tools (SEE-Insight)

 SEE-Insight is a VIP team focused on the **development of computational tools to accelerate scientific exploration**.
 Our mission is to empower researchers by creating intelligent systems that support discovery across a wide range of scientific domains.
 We aim to reduce the time and effort required for exploratory analysis by leveraging cutting-edge computational techniques.

 [Click hear to go to the SEE-Insight website](https://see-insight.github.io/)

 ---
+Advancing scientific data understanding through intelligent, high-performance tools.
+* Develops user-guided systems for data annotation and exploration workflows
+* Integrates machine learning, genetic search and generative models (ex LLMs)
+* Supports transparent and reproducible scientific workflows
+* Applies methods across science and engineering applications
+* Leverages high-performance computing for scalable experimentation and discovery

 ## Issues Involved or Addressed
 We help research labs across the university "Make research go faster" by devleoping high performace software tools that address common problems such as: